PeterHickman/Legion/README.md

 2. Set up a vm on Rackspace

 Basically test everything before deploying, then test it some more

-## Running Legion

-From the command line we call it thus

-    $ legion --host 1.2.3.4 --port 22 --username root --password secret server.legion bootstrap.legion

-All four parameters must be given even if there are sane defaults (for `port` for example) or they might not be required (`password` is not needed if you are using ssh key exchange to the admin account -- just give it some dummy value)

-After the parameters are the script files that will be run in the order given.
-There should be at least one

 ## Why the long ass file extension?